Bat Removal Safety Harbor

 • Repair of wildlife damage, both inside and outside of the home.

 To prevent any accidental contact with bats, we double-check that all bats have left your home.
-After which we seal all entry points with steel wool or mesh screens to prevent the bats from re-entering.
+We seal all entrance points with steel wool and mesh screens to stop bats from entering again.

 Next is to do a thorough clean-up using professional-grade cleaners and sanitizers for any fecal matters left behind by the bats in your home’s floor and insulation.
 We go through great lengths to ensure that your home is free of any odors and guano.
-After the insulation is removed, it is necessary to fog with enzyme cleaner in order to disinfect every corner.
+Fogging with enzyme cleaner is also done after the insulation has been removed to make sure every nook and cranny is disinfected.

-Once the attic is thoroughly cleaned and disinfected, we look at wildlife damage.
+After the attic has been thoroughly cleaned and disinfected we can begin to look at wildlife damage.
 To make your house look new again, we’ll repair any damage they might have caused.

 Dangers of DIY Bat Removal